Miriam Shomer Zunser

 Miriam Shomer Zunser (November 25, 1882 – October 11, 1951) was an American journalist, playwright and artist.
 She was a significant promoter of Jewish culture prior to World War II.

 Life

-Zunser was born Manya Shaikevitsch in Odessa, Russian Empire, to Nokhem Mayer Shaikevitsch, a novelist and playwright, and his wife Dinneh Bercinsky.
+Shomer was born Manya Shaikevitsch in Odessa, Russian Empire, to Nokhem Mayer Shaikevitsch, a novelist and playwright, and his wife Dinneh Bercinsky.
 Her family emigrated in 1889 to New York.
+She was known by her nickname, Minnie.
 After graduating high school she worked as a librarian while attending art classes taught by Henry McBride at the Educational Alliance.

+In the 1920s, Zunser began writing Yiddish theater, sometimes cowriting with her sister Rose.
+As Yiddish theater lost popularity in the 1930s, Zunser began writing in English for the Broadway stage.